-WHEREAS, COVID-19 outbreak has already overwhelmed some U.S. hospitals in areas with the highest infection rates, leading the U.S. military to prepare to deploy field hospitals to New York and Seattle, as well as send military hospital ships to Los Angeles and New York City, and task the Army Corps of Engineers to convert hotels and dormitories into treatment facilities for sick patients; and
+WHEREAS, the COVID-19 outbreak has already overwhelmed some U.S. hospitals in areas with the highest infection rates, leading the U.S. military to prepare to deploy field hospitals in New York and Seattle, send military hospital ships to Los Angeles and New York City, and task the Army Corps of Engineers to convert hotels and dormitories into treatment facilities for sick patients; and

-WHEREAS, the USNS Comfort, a Navy hospital ship equipped with 1,000 beds and 12 operating rooms, arrived in New York City on March 30, 2020 as the U.S. Government hopes to ease the strain on area hospitals reeling from the coronavirus pandemic; and
+WHEREAS, the USNS Comfort, a Navy hospital ship equipped with 1,000 beds and 12 operating rooms, arrived in New York City on March 30, 2020, as the U.S. Government seeks to ease the strain on area hospitals reeling from the coronavirus pandemic; and

-WHEREAS, according to New York City Mayor Bill de Blasio, the current number of hospital beds in New York City must be tripled by May in order to accommodate both patients impacted by COVID-19 and patients requiring treatments that are not related to COVID-19; and and other places of public assemblage, without observing the social distancing guidelines recommended by the CDC, thus increasing the risk of transmission; and
+WHEREAS, according to New York City Mayor Bill de Blasio, the current number of hospital beds in New York City must be tripled by May in order to accommodate both patients impacted by COVID-19 and patients requiring treatments that are not related to COVID-19; and